 Live boxing is one of the few sporting occasions that can still transcend sport and grip the nation for up to 12 rounds.

-The heavyweight division has gone dormant for now, with Oleksandr Usyk, Tyson Fury and Anthony Joshua pondering their next moves.
+The big names of the heavyweight division have gone quiet for now, with Oleksandr Usyk, Tyson Fury and Anthony Joshua pondering their next moves, but Joseph Parker is in action against Fabio Wardley this weekend.

 Sky Sports, TNT Sports and discovery+, and DAZN each boast the rights to fights across the globe.